 9. Take the Most Important Ambition or Failure in Your Life and Go Ask a Four-Year-Old What They Think About It

 They’ll likely giggle and ask you to pretend you’re a tree and play horsies with them.
 And their response will be totally appropriate and correct.

 Because whether you’re trying to cure cancer, discover cold fusion energy, or make it to the bar when it opens to resume your downward spiral of day drinking, you’re still human, and you still have the ability to connect and empathize and play with the life given to you.
 And four-year-olds have an amazing ability to remind you of that.

 I guess what I’m getting at with all these steps is developing a healthy practice of humility.

 Yeah, humility.
 How often do we hear that word thrown around these days?

-Because the common denominator of all self-hatred is an outsized sense of importance — you either think everything about your life is the worst thing ever, or everything you do must be the best thing ever in order to compensate.
+You either think everything about your life is the worst thing ever, or everything you do must be the best thing ever in order to compensate.
 And none of the above are true.
 Cindy, the four-year-old, gets that.
 That’s why she asked you to be a tree.
 But instead you’re hiding your flask and trying to explain to her how you’re going to solve global warming on the back of a cocktail napkin.
 But just shut up for a minute and be a tree.